-‘Cash is king’.
-That’s a phrase every accountant and adviser has shared with me over the years.
+‘Cash is king’ is a phrase every adviser has shared with me.
 Run out of money and your business dies…

-For all business owners, the truth of these words is seldom distant and is most acute in the early years.
-That’s why every budding entrepreneur must learn not only how to manage money but also how best to buy and maximise spending value.
-So how does a wise money-saving mastermind operate?
+For business owners, the truth of these words is seldom distant and is most acute in the early years.
+Entrepreneurs must learn not only how to manage money but also how best to buy and maximise spending.
+So how does a money-saving mastermind operate?

 To understand the buying behaviour principles and necessary actions to take, I’ve shared my top tips for becoming a money-saving mastermind below.